Motta Shiva Ketta Shiva: Plot

-ACP Shivakumar IPS is a corrupt police officer who is transferred to Chennai and misuses his power to gain money through unorthodox processes.
+ACP Shivakumar IPS is a corrupt police officer who saves the Central Minister in the forest from terrorists and is transferred to Chennai and misuses his power to gain money through unorthodox processes.
 During this process, he encourages an MP named GK, who has become a headache to Kirubakaran, the Police Commissioner of Chennai.
 In a shocking revelation by GK, Shiva is Kiruba's son, who is angry at the latter as his supposed negligence killed his mother and unborn sister.
 However, Kiruba actually left his wife in the hospital to save several children in a terrorist attack.
-Unaware of this, Shiva left Kiruba, joined an orphanage, and became an IPS officer to seek revenge on him.
+Unaware of this, Shiva left Kiruba, joined an orphanage, and became an corrupt IPS officer to seek revenge on him.

-During his life in Chennai, Shiva meets Jaanu, a journalist working for Sun News, and Nithya, a deaf-mute philanthropist who works in a coffee shop.
-Shiva loves Jaanu and expects her to reciprocate the same; however, she rejects him because of his corrupt nature.
-Nithya is brutally killed by GK's brother Sanjay when she tries to save a techie from being sexually assaulted near HITEC City.
-Nithya's death enrages Shiva, so he turns against GK.
+During his time in Chennai, Shiva meets Jaanu, a journalist at Sun News, and Nithya, a deaf-mute girl who works at a coffee shop.
+Shiva loves Jaanu and expects her to reciprocate the same, however, she rejects him because of his corrupt nature.
+GK's brother, Sanjay, and his friends gang-raped and brutally killed Nithya when she tried to save a techie from being sexually assaulted near HITEC City.
+Nithya's death an enraged Shiva, so he turns against GK.

 GK wants to make Sanjay a politician, and Shiva challenges GK to save Sanjay from getting arrested.
 GK manages to kidnap the techie, but with the help of a transgender woman who witnessed Nithya's murder.
 Shiva arrests Sanjay with a non-bailable arrest warrant and challenges GK to bring Sanjay out of jail within three days.
-Meanwhile, Kiruba and Shiva are reunited, and Shiva's marriage with Jaanu is approved.
-On the third day, GK's men kidnap the transgender and Jaanu.
+Shiva then manages to enter Shere Khan's area and arrest GK's brother's friends.
+Meanwhile, Kiruba and Shiva are reunited, and Shiva's marriage to Jaanu is approved.
+On the third day, GK's henchmen kidnap the transgender woman and Jaanu.
 Shiva and his team go to the spot to save the witness.
 However, Shiva could not rescue the transgender woman, as the kidnappers killed her.

 Shiva receives a call from GK, who says that he has kidnapped Jaanu and Kiruba and challenges Shiva to save them by bringing Sanjay to him.
-GK then kills Kiruba and Shiva's team.
+GK becames enraged and the kills Kiruba and Shiva's team.
 Meanwhile, Shiva murders them using Nithya's brother shortly after their release from jail.
 Shiva reaches the spot after tracing Kiruba's GPS signal.
 On arriving, he finds Kiruba dead and Jaanu attached to a bomb.
 After a long fight, Shiva kills GK's henchmen and saves Jaanu.
 At that time, Shiva's service vehicle and the police reached there.
 Shiva throws GK and his partners into the van.
 He pours petrol onto the ambulance.
 Shiva shoots the van, and they die in the blast.
 Kiruba gets admitted to the hospital.

 Shiva discovers he is still alive because he can hear his heart beating.
 Shiva reunites with Kiruba once more.